 Iber Exchange is a program of Mid Atlantic Arts in collaboration with Ibermúsicas and made possible through the generous support from the National Endowment for the Arts’ Regional Touring Program.

-Ibermúsicas is a nongovernmental organization dedicated to supporting the diversity and growth of the Iberoamerican music sector.
-Members include Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Paraguay, Peru, Portugal, Spain, and Uruguay.
+Ibermúsicas is a multilateral governmental organization dedicated to supporting the diversity and growth of the Iberoamerican music sector.
+Members include Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Paraguay, Peru, Portugal, Spain, and Uruguay.
 Ibermúsicas provides grants to support the mobility and development of musicians in their member countries.

 Support for Iber Exchange is provided by the National Endowment for the Arts in collaboration with Ibermúsicas.